DraftShift/Docs/docs/calibration/tuning.md

 8. `params_fast_speed` in the `[toolchanger]` section.
 9. `params_path_speed` in the `[toolchanger]` section.

 The first 2 are choices made while building your printer, make sure to use quality motors and rails from reputable sources.
-The third depends on which PSU and motor drivers you have. and the rest are all settings that need to be tuned.
+The third depends on which PSU and motor drivers you have, and the rest are all settings that need to be tuned.

 ### Determining Power
 Typically, a good starting point for the `run_current` of your motors is to use 40% of the motor's rated current.
 For example, if your motor is rated to 2a, `2*0.4=0.8`.
 Your starting `run_current` would be `0.8`.
 This can vary depending on the motor or manufacturer, but whether your running 24 or 48 volts, 40% of the motors rated current should yeild good results.
 Increasing the `run_current` could enable faster tool changes, but should be done with caution.